 Betsy grew up in a Christian home, but she made a personal decision to accept Jesus as her Lord and Savior when she was 8 years old.
 After graduating high school in 1992, she went on to Huntington College and graduated with a bachelor of science degree in accounting four years later.
 Since then, she has worked in accounts receivables at Allen County Motors and in student accounts at Taylor University Fort Wayne before coming on staff at WMC.

-Having grown up in the church, her family is what brought her to WMC, and she absolutely loves the people who attend and enjoys keeping the church clean and germ-free for WMC attendees.
+Having grown up in the church, her family is what brought her to WMC, and she absolutely loves the people who attend and enjoys keeping the church clean.

 When she’s not at WMC, she loves camping with her family (her husband of 17 years, Eric, and their son, Brady), and she loves to eat pizza.
 She aslo continues to pursue growth in her faith journey today through reading God’s Word and praying regularly in addition to attending WMC.

 Sam’s favorite verse is Psalm 86:15, “But you, O Lord, are a God of compassion and mercy, slow to get angry and filled with unfailing love and faithfulness.”
 He is thankful for God’s love, faithfulness and mercy, and out of that flows his passion for worship within the church.

 After graduating from Anderson University with a Bachelor of Arts degree in Music, Sam has served in Worship Ministries since 1990 in various churches throughout Indiana and Ohio.
 In 2002, he became part of the WMC ministry team.

 Now he passionately loves working with the people who are involved in worship ministries and share a similar heart to worship God saying, “I love their desire to honor Him!” he explained.
 “I love the variety of roles in worship ministry from leading worship to sharing the Gospel through the ministry of The Living Last Supper.”